teamtachyon/Quillpad-Server/README.md

-### **For all further updates/language fixes please visit the fork by [Cognirel](https://github.com/CognirelTech/Quillpad-Server).
+### **For all further updates/language fixes please visit the fork by [Cognirel - https://cognireltech.github.io/Quillpad-Server/](https://cognireltech.github.io/Quillpad-Server/).
 The original maintainers of Quillpad are maintaining the code there.**

 # Quillpad Transliteration Server